P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 Build might take a bit of time depending your internet speed, as SBT will initiate a download and setup of all the required packages from Maven Central Repo and Typesafe repo as required.

 #### Execute Spark Streaming job for sentiment prediction
+Just to remind again, before executing this step and further, please ensure that you have updated Twitter App OAuth Credentials in [`application.conf`](src/main/resources/application.conf#L7-10).

 	cd /root/Spark-MLlib-Twitter-Sentiment-Analysis/target/scala-2.10/
 	spark-submit --class "org.p7h.spark.sentiment.TweetSentimentAnalyzer" --master spark://spark:7077 mllib-tweet-sentiment-analysis-assembly-0.1.jar